It’s always difficult for introverts to interact more comfortably with others. Isn’t it?

-I’m an introvert and very private person.
-Although, first impressions of me would say otherwise, because I present as a friendly and engaging person- which I also am.
-In truth though, meeting new people can initially be very awkward and un-comfortable for me.
-The mere thought of socializing with strangers, networking and taking part in small talk makes me cringe; twisting my stomach into knots and elevating my anxiety levels.
+I’m an introvert and a very private person.
+Although, first impressions of me would say otherwise because I present as a friendly and engaging person- which I also am.
+In truth though, meeting new people can initially be very awkward and uncomfortable for me.
+The mere thought of socializing with strangers, networking, and taking part in small talk makes me cringe; twisting my stomach into knots and elevating my anxiety levels.
 My default defense is to often rely quite heavily on my very inquisitive nature (which at times can be both a blessing and a curse).
-But, once I get into the flow of openly engaging and being friendly, I begin to relax, enjoy myself and the natural course of the exchange.
+But, once I get into the flow of openly engaging and being friendly, I begin to relax, enjoy myself, and the natural course of the exchange.

-Self disclosure: Being open with others opens doors and makes you relatable.
-Tell people about yourself; your likes, adventures and misadventures, too!
+Being open with others opens doors and makes you relatable.
+Tell people about yourself; your likes, adventures, and misadventures, too!
 Everyone likes a good story.
-You are much, much more than your name, job title and place of birth!
-Practice in the mirror (try to see what others see), with family, friends and coworkers.
+You are much, much more than your name, job title, and place of birth!
+Practice in the mirror (try to see what others see), with family, friends, and coworkers.
 What do you find truly interesting about someone you’ve just met?

-Take the initiative: You’ve heard it before: Be a self-starter!
+You’ve heard it before: Be a self-starter!
 Don’t wait for the other person to engage you.
 If someone makes eye contact with you, smile back.
-Oftentimes that’s all it takes to start up a conversation.
+Oftentimes that’s all it takes to start up a conversation and interact with others comfortably.
 Extending kindnesses and being friendly first creates a warm, safe atmosphere instantly putting people at ease.
-True kindness and friendliness is a way better, safer, sustainable and more authentic social lubricant than alcohol any day!
+True kindness and friendliness is a way better, safer, sustainable, and more authentic social lubricant than alcohol any day!

 Let’s start living Lighter, Brighter and FULLER lives together!